rednafi/backtick/README.md

 # backtick

-A little fixed-point task scheduling app built on top of rq
+A tiny fixed-point task scheduling app built on top of rq

 ## Work in progress